PhonologicalCorpusTools/SLP-AA-old-/docs/source/predefined_handshapes.rst

 II.
 Baseline Handshapes
 ===================

 This section provides an overall list of all the baseline handshapes.
-If relevant, a baseline handshape may have one or more bullet points describing handshapes derived from that base which may require special notes in addition to the overal descrpitions in section (III) :ref:`derived_handshapes`.
+If relevant, a baseline handshape may have one or more bullet points describing handshapes derived from that base which may require special notes in addition to the overall descrpitions in section (III) :ref:`derived_handshapes`.
+All "modified" handshapes are described in this section.
 For images of all base handshapes see :ref:`handshape_images`.
 The base handshapes are listed along the leftmost column of the grid.

 A